-Thailand is one of the friendliest countries to visit but like all countries around world it has its only little quirks and some interesting customs.
+Thailand is one of the friendliest countries to visit hence why it is known as the land of similes.
+Like all countries around world it has its only little quirks and interesting customs.

-But it’s important to be prepared, you’ll get the most out of it by learning all you can before you arrive and learning from my experiences visiting Thailand.
+It is important to be prepared, so you can get the most out of it by learning all you can before you arrive and learning from my experiences visiting Thailand.

 Here are some Bangkok Thailand travel tips, that I wish I knew before visiting Bangkok Thailand.